 Brent delivered a fascinating talk that sparked a number of important followup conversations within and between our teams, easily a top 5 guest tech talk.

-Schedule your free on-site tech talk today!
+Schedule your free tech talk today!

 I am an expert at emergency management for IT services, guiding companies to prevent, prepare for, respond to, and learn from emergencies.
 I work from a strong background in IT infrastructure, site reliability engineering (SRE), and public safety emergency management.